 A criminal record of either misdemeanors or felonies can have dramatic, sometimes unexpected impacts on other areas of life beyond any punitive consequences ordered by the court.
 Depending on the nature of the offense, it may be harder to enroll in school, apply for an apartment, or obtain meaningful employment.

-While the U.S. Constitution guarantees you a public defender in a criminal trial, you deserve the exceptional services of our legal team at Hare, Stamm, Harris & O’Connor, LLC.
+While the U.S. Constitution guarantees you a public defender in a criminal trial, you deserve the exceptional services of our legal team at Hare, Stamm, Harris & O’Connor, PLLC.
 Together, we have decades of trial experience and will work vigorously to defend you and your rights in court, no matter the offense.
-Hiring a qualified, experienced attorney to advocate for you could mean the difference in the outcome of your case.

 Understanding Massachusetts Traffic Tickets